Anton Saefkow

-Anton Emil Hermann Saefkow ([ˈantoːn ˈzɛfkoː]; 22 July 1903 – 18 September 1944) was a German Communist and a resistance fighter against the National Socialist régime.
+Anton Emil Hermann Saefkow ([ˈantoːn ˈzɛfkoː]; 22 July 1903 – 18 September 1944) was a German Communist and a resistance fighter against the Nazi régime.
 He was arrested in July 1944 and executed on 18 September by guillotine.

 Early life

 Anton Saefkow was born in Berlin, a member of a socialist working-class family and in 1920 while still a metalworker's apprentice, joined the Young Communist League of Germany to whose Berlin leadership he rose in 1922.

 Activism

 In 1927, he became secretary of the Communist Party of Germany (KPD) in Berlin, then in Dresden.
 From 1929 to 1932, he led the Revolutionary Trade Union Opposition (Revolutionäre Gewerkschafts-Opposition; RGO) in the KPD Ruhr district and became in 1932 political leader of the KPD's Wasserkante district in Hamburg.
 In 1932, Saefkow married Theodora Brey who was also active in the underground resistance.

 Imprisonment

 From April 1933 to April 1934, Saefkow was in a concentration camp, followed by two and a half years in a Zuchthaus at hard labour, followed by a spell at the Dachau concentration camp.
 There, he organized an illegal remembrance service for Edgar André and as a result was given another two years of imprisonment.